Israel Independence Day: Celebrating Yom HaAtzmaut

 and go out to dance with the joyful. — Jeremiah 31:3-4

-On May 14, 1948, the fifth day of the month of Iyar on the Jewish calendar, Jewish leaders gathered in Tel Aviv to sign the Declaration of the Establishment of the State of Israel—Israel’s Declaration of Independence.
+On May 14, 1948, the fifth day of the month of Iyar on the Jewish calendar, Jewish leaders gathered in Tel Aviv to sign the Declaration of the Establishment of the State of IsraelIsrael’s Declaration of Independence.
 This extraordinary document states, “By virtue of our natural and historic right and on the strength of the resolution of the United Nations General Assembly, [we] hereby declare the establishment of a Jewish state in Eretz-Israel, to be known as the State of Israel.”

 David Ben-Gurion reads Israel's Declaration of Independence, May 14, 1948

 With this bold declaration, the modern state of Israel was born.
 And so it is that every year at this time Israel Independence Day is observed.
-Yom HaAtzmaut, as it is known in Hebrew, is a day of jubilation—a day for Jews to mark the re-establishment of their sovereign nation after generations of exile and to celebrate the history and accomplishments of the modern state of Israel.

-How the Jewish Nation Was Reborn
+How the Jewish Nation was Reborn

 Following World War II, Britain maintained its policy of limited immigration in an attempt to appease the Arab world.
-Zionist groups organized illegal immigration, and small boats carrying homeless, paper-less Jews arrived in the shores of Palestine.
-These Jews, overwhelmingly survivors of the Holocaust, were looking to start over again in their biblical homeland; however, thousands of these illegal immigrants were denied entry to Palestine and sent to Cyprus internment camps.
+Zionist groups organized illegal immigration, and small boats carrying homeless, paper-less Jews arrived on the shores of Palestine.
+These Jews, survivors of the Holocaust, were looking to start over again in their biblical homeland; however, thousands of these illegal immigrants were denied entry to Palestine and sent to Cyprus internment camps.

 They waited there for years, in the hopes of eventually being allowed into their homeland.
 The Jewish population, incensed over Britain’s actions, especially in light of the depth of the tragedy of the Holocaust, began to retaliate against British rule.
 The resistance culminated in the 1946 bombing of the British headquarters, which had been housed in the King David Hotel.
 However, the resistance crumbled after the bombing, due to international outrage and controversy and condemnation within the Zionist community.
 Over 100,000 Jews were arrested and interrogated.
 After this debacle, Great Britain decided to hand over the question of the Jewish state to the United Nations.

-The UN appointed a committee, the Special Committee on Palestine (UNSCOP).
-On November 29, 1947, the General Assembly of the UN voted — with thirty-three countries in favor, thirteen against, and ten abstaining — to partition Palestine into a Jewish state and an Arab state, with Jerusalem remaining under UN control.
+The U.N. appointed a committee, the Special Committee on Palestine (UNSCOP).
+On November 29, 1947, the General Assembly of the U.N. voted—with thirty-three countries in favor, thirteen against, and ten abstaining—to partition Palestine into a Jewish state and an Arab state, with Jerusalem remaining under U.N. control.
 The Partition Plan detailed its non-binding recommendations for the state borders.
 The Jewish state would consist of the land stretching from Haifa to Rehovot, the Eastern Galilee, and the Negev, including Eilat.

 The Arab land would include the Western Galilee, the town of Acre, the Samarian and Judean highlands, and the southern coast from Ashdod through the Gaza Strip.
 The land given to the Jews included the areas heavily populated with Jews; the Arab lands consisted of areas with mostly Arab populations.
 The Arabs received most of the water sources.
 The Jews received a bigger percentage of Mandatory Palestine, to accommodate for projected growth in immigration, but much of that was the Negev, which was not arable.